Skip to main content

 Overview

-The Inbox API uses cursor-based pagination for all list endpoints.
+The Inbox API uses cursor-based pagination for list endpoints that can return large datasets.
 This approach provides consistent results even when data changes between requests.

 Paginated endpoints return items and an optional nextCursor: